 Case Western Reserve University School of Medicine has defined the time spent in postdoctoral positions as a training period for a career in biomedical science:

-"A postdoctoral trainee is a person who has recently earned a Ph.D., M.D. or equivalent doctoral degree, and who joins Case Western Reserve University to perform mentored research full-time under the supervision of a member of the faculty.
+"A postdoctoral trainee is a person who has recently earned a Ph.D., M.D. or equivalent doctoral degree, and who joins Case Western Reserve University to perform mentored research full-time under the supervision of a faculty member.
 The position can be held for up to five years and is meant to provide additional research and/or scholarly training in preparation for a position in academe, industry, or government."

 Individuals with an MD or PhD may also be hired as research associates or senior research associates.
 People in both categories are employees of the University and are eligible to receive University benefits.
 These positions do not explicitly require mentoring and are regular staff positions with appointment letters processed by Human Resources.